LibrarPotter/buWebinars/InstructionsForWebinar.md

 >####*Are there any questions before we begin?*

+### In Question Section of Webinar:

+Recommend either staying on the screen share of the slides or get permission ahead to record people.

+If you have permission to record people, unpin your face from the main screen.

 ### After the webinar:

 As soon as you end your session a Zoom file will begin to convert to MP4 format.
 On my computer, Zoom creates a new folder for each new session.
 The format and location are: C:\Users\Megan\Documents\zoom\2016-07-18 12.42.54 megan potterbusch's personal meeting room 5024865507 within that I have an audio only file, a file called “playback.m3u” and the full video with audio labeled zoom_0.mp4.
 Any messages sent/received in the chat window will also download here as a file called chat.txt.